Here2ServeU/t2s-bank-terraform/README.md

 # Deploying A complete Core Banking System on AWS using Terraform

-This repository contains Terraform configurations for provisioning Auto Scaling groups and SNS topics on AWS.
+This repository contains Terraform configurations for provisioning A complete Core Banking System on AWS.

 ## Prerequisites